Guitar Sight Reading: Tips and Methods for Your Practice Session

 This one will help every single area of your life.

-Your sight-reading ability is directly linked to your ability to stay focused on the task at hand.
-In this case, that task is seeing a note on a page and playing it on the guitar.
+Your sight-reading ability as a guitar player is directly linked to your ability to stay focused on the task at hand.
+In this case, that task is seeing a note on a page of sheet music and playing it on the guitar.

 If your mind wanders, even for a second, you’re apt to slow down, miss a note, botch the rhythm, or just randomly stop (as if you’ve forgotten what you’re doing).